What are Medication Errors?

 - Perceived severity of the error

-Medication Error Prevention – A Story from a Nurse
+Medication Error Prevention for Healthcare Providers – A Story from a Nurse

 Right out of school, I began my nursing career in the emergency department (ED).
 After working for 5 years in the ED, I transferred to the ICU.
 It was during my orientation of the ICU that I realized the differences between the two areas.
 The ICU consisted of routine administering of morning medications, providing breakfast, and visiting hours, etc.